 “ Our lack of understanding of the global interactions between pharmaceuticals and the immune system confounds drug development, conceals potentially serious side effects of marketed compounds ” source

 For any of the systems in the human body, reliable studies on long term effect from pharmaceuticals are lacking.
 Science is just beginning to understand the epigenome.

 “behavioral ethics research suggests that an especially large proportion of the population (in some studies more than 50%) may behave unethically, because their ability to objectively interpret the ethicality of their own behavior is highly limited.” source

-It would be wise to perform an allergy test for any drug you might take, just like you would to find out if you have a food allergy.
+For any pharmaceutical a doctor prescribes, it would be wise to perform an allergy test, just like you would to find out if you have a food allergy.

 You shouldn't be allergic to any drug you take, so what's the harm of a small test?
 Never mind that if you chew the pill in your mouth and let it sit for a minute, it leaves a burn on your gums.
-Maybe the digestion process changes the nature of the molecule, but maybe it doesn't?
 Your gums are made of cells just like the rest of your body.
 They test for food allergies by placing the food on your skin, so why shouldn't it be the same for a drug?
-If I learn more about this, I will add the info here.

 Maybe digestion chemically alters the molecule, but all too often, pharmaceuticals wreck havoc on the digestive system: